rochacbruno/marmite/example/content/2024-10-19-what-is-marmite-static-site-generator.md

 Site generated at: /mysite
 ```

-That is all you need to have a blog like this generated:
+That is all you need to have a blog generated, now you just need to take the
+`mysite` folder and publish it in a webserver, read more on [hosting](./hosting.html).

+## Layout

+By default the site is generated using marmite embedded theme (this one you are reading right now)
+it is based on picocss and supports ligh/dark themes.

 <details>
 <summary> <strong>CLICK HERE</strong> TO SEE SOME SCREENSHOTS </summary>